M3wP/M3wPYahtzee/readme.md

 The CLI server is a bit tricky.
 In order to remove the dependencies on the GUI libraries, I have had to include a number of files directly from the Indy file set.
 So, you will need to get a copy of the Indy package and copy the files into a "Indy10" folder, directly in the _src_ folder.
 Once you do this, you should be able to compile it with Lazarus to the platform of your dreams.
 Heh.

+In addition, you will want to define FREE_ON_FINAL in IdCompilerDefines.inc if you want to resolve a number of memory usage issues in Indy10.

 The C64 version is a bit more complicated.
 You need the cc65 toolchain, the ip65 library and some makefiles.
 I will document this further and provide more detail when the client matures a little more.

 ## Playing the Game